top of page

 Jeff Peterson

 Jeff Peterson has over four decades of experience in environmental policy development and program management including work for the Senate Environment and Public Works Committee, the White House Council on Environmental Quality, and the U.S. Environmental Protection Agency.
+He is a Visiting Scholar at the Environmental Law Institute and the author of A New Coast: Strategies for Responding to Devastating Storms and Rising Seas.

 Jeff has an undergraduate degree from Bowdoin College and a master’s degree in public policy from the University of Washington.